KambezJ/Classic-Snake-Game-Python/README.md

-# Classic-Snake-Game-Python
+# Creating the legendary game that came with every phone - Snake, on Python!
-Rebuilding the classic phone game - Snake.
-Includes a scoring system, restart ability, game-track and sound effects.
+Includes a scoring system, restart ability, game track, and sound effects.